Skip to main content

 5. Complete the connection inside Instrumentl

-Important: Instrumentl does not reconcile accounting discrepancies or correct tagging errors.
+Note: Instrumentl does not reconcile accounting discrepancies or correct tagging errors.
 Confirm that your grant-tracking dimension is consistently applied in Sage before connecting.

-Step 1: Create a Read-Only Role in Sage
+Step 1: Create a read-only role in Sage

 First, create a role that gives Instrumentl limited, read-only access to your Sage data.

-1. In Sage, navigate to Company → Admin → Roles.
+1. In Sage, navigate to CompanyAdminRoles.

 2. Click + Create in the top right corner.

-3. Name the role: Instrumentl User Role
+3. Name the role: Instrumentl User Role.

 Optional: Add a role description such as: “Provides the Instrumentl integration with read-only access to required data in our system."

-4. Hit Save in the top right corner.
+4. Click Save in the top-right corner.

 Configuration Permissions